GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex2_.md

 ^^^
 - Get familiar with the OSM and Satellite-image base maps and the Quality reports.
 - Get a feeling about how to assess the suitability of a basemaps and familiarise yourself with possible problems.
+- Get a first introduction to quality analysis
 :::

 ::::{grid} 2